ntnn19/AlphaFold3_workflow/config/README.md

 ## HPC profiles

 The workflow ships with SLURM and local profiles under `workflow/profiles/`.
-Select a profile with `--workflow-profile workflow/profiles/slurm` (or `local`).
+Select a profile with `--workflow-profile workflow/profiles/slurm/standard`  (or `local`).

-For clusters that allocate whole nodes, set `exclusive_lock: true` and `n_node_splits` to the number of GPUs per node.
-The workflow will batch inference jobs and dispatch them with GNU parallel.
+For clusters that allocate whole nodes, set `exclusive_lock: true` and use `--workflow-profile workflow/profiles/slurm/exclusive`.
+The inference batch size is set by `group_components`

 ---